-Do you provide kinesiology treatments to customers injured in a car crash?
+Do you provide kinesiology treatments to ICBC customers injured in a car crash?
 Here are a few things you should know.

-According to the regulations in the Insurance (Vehicle) Act, "kinesiologist" means a person:
+Insurance (Vehicle) Regulation, "kinesiologist" means a person:

 (a) who is a member in good standing of an association whose members provide the health care services of kinesiology, and